Synthetic Division

 [latex]\left( { – {x^5} + 1} \right) \div \left( {x + 1} \right)[/latex]

-Don’t be discouraged by this problem.
-This is actually quite easy especially now that you have gone through a few examples already.
-Always remember to “fill in the missing parts”, right?
+Don’t let this problem discourage you!
+It’s actually quite easy, especially now that you’ve gone through a few examples.
+Just remember to “fill in the missing parts,” right?

 -x^5+0x^4+0x^3+0x^2+0x+1 divided by (x-(-1))